JoeyStanley/jekyll-for-designers/cv.md

 ### Oral Presentations

 **Joseph A. Stanley**.
+"Order of Operations in Sociophonetic Data Analysis."
+New Ways of Analyzing Variation.
+Online.
+October 19--24, 2021

+**Joseph A. Stanley** \& Margaret E. L. Renwick.
+"100 Years of Georgia English."
+New Ways of Analyzing Variation.
+Online.
+October 19--24.}\\

+**Joseph A. Stanley**.
 "Methodological considerations in the study of infrequent phonological variables: The case of English /eɡ/ and /ɛɡ/."
 Word-specific phenomena in the realization of vowel categories: Methodological and theoretical perspectives (LabPhon 17 Satellite Workshop). <s>Vancouver, British Columbia</s>[Online].
 September, 2020.

 ~~**Joseph A. Stanley**.
 "Beyond midpoints: Vowel dynamics of the Low-Back-Merger Shift."
 Cascadia Workshop in Sociolinguistics.
 Vancouver, British Columbia.
 April, 2021.~~ (Cancelled due to COVID-19.)